active-logic/activelogic-cs/Doc/QuickStart.md

     - /* ... */ ;
 ```

+**NOTE**: *decorators and ordered composites add control state to your logic.
+However useful, control state is by nature* error prone*.
+Abusing decorators will reduce the responsiveness and resilience of your agents, whereas responsive, environment-aware agents draw current information from world state.*

 ## Tasks and frame agents

-We have hinted at `UTask`.
+We have already encountered `UTask`.
 In Active Logic, `UTask` is a handy base class derived from `MonoBehaviour`.
 Let's define a task for the `Soldier` role:

 ```cs
 using Active.Core;